hiteshjoshi1/uni-v2-playground/Uniswap.md

-# Core Idea of Uniswap V2
+# Core Idea of Uniswap V2 - constant product AMM
 Uniswap V2 is a decentralized exchange protocol that implements an automated market maker (AMM) model using a constant product market maker (CPMM) formula.
 The fundamental idea is to create permissionless, decentralized liquidity pools for token pairs (e.g., ETH/USDC) where anyone can provide liquidity or trade without relying on traditional order books or centralized intermediaries.
 Instead of matching buyers and sellers, the pool uses a mathematical invariant to determine prices and execute trades automatically.
 The key invariant is x * y = k, where: